quran/quran.com-frontend-v2/README.md

 Ma Sha'a Allah and Tabarak Al Rahman, ["The Noble Quran"](https://quran.com) project serves millions of visitors from all around the world.
 And, al-hamdu Lillaah, the project continues to grow.

-This success is only with the blessings of Allah, and we're thankful for the dedicated volunteers who work diligently to keep this project as beneficial and useful.
+This success is _only_ with the blessings of **Allah** Subhana Wa Tala.
+We're also thankful for the dedicated professionals who volunteer diligently to keep this project beneficial.

 Continue reading to learn more on how you can contribute to ["the Noble Quran"](https://quran.com).
 Any help or contribution of yours will surely go a long way, In Sha'a Allah.